Las Vegas: Parks and recreation

-Las Vegas has 68 parks.
-The city owns the land for, but does not operate, four golf courses: Angel Park Golf Club, Desert Pines Golf Club, Durango Hills Golf Club, and the Las Vegas Municipal Golf Course.
+The city's parks and recreation department operates 78 regional, community, neighborhood, and pocket parks; four municipal swimming pools, 11 recreational centers, four active adult centers, eight cultural centers, six galleries, eleven dog parks, and four golf courses: Angel Park Golf Club, Desert Pines Golf Club, Durango Hills Golf Club, and the Las Vegas Municipal Golf Course.

 It is also responsible for 123 playgrounds, 23 softball fields, 10 football fields, 44 soccer fields, 10 dog parks, six community centers, four senior centers, 109 skate parks, and six swimming pools.

 Government

-The city of Las Vegas government operates as a council–manager government.
-The Mayor sits as a Council member-at-large and presides over all of the city council meetings.
-If the Mayor cannot preside over a City Council meeting, then the Mayor Pro-Tem is the presiding officer of the meeting until the Mayor returns to his/her seat.
-The City Manager is responsible for the administration and the day-to-day operations of all municipal services and city departments.
-The City Manager maintains intergovernmental relationships with federal, state, county and other local governments.
+The city of Las Vegas has a council–manager government.
+The mayor sits as a council member-at-large and presides over all city council meetings.
+If the mayor cannot preside over a city council meeting, then the Mayor pro tempore is the presiding officer of the meeting until the Mayor returns to his/her seat.
+The city manager is responsible for the administration and the day-to-day operations of all municipal services and city departments.
+The city manager maintains intergovernmental relationships with federal, state, county and other local governments.

-Much of the Las Vegas metropolitan area is split into neighboring incorporated cities or unincorporated communities.
-Approximately 700,000 people live in unincorporated areas governed by Clark County, and another 465,000 live in incorporated cities such as North Las Vegas, Henderson and Boulder City.
+Out of the 2,265,461 people in Clark County as of the 2020 Census, approximately 1,030,000 people live in unincorporated Clark County, and around 650,000 live in incorporated cities such as North Las Vegas, Henderson and Boulder City.
 Las Vegas and Clark County share a police department, the Las Vegas Metropolitan Police Department, which was formed after a 1973 merger of the Las Vegas Police Department and the Clark County Sheriff's Department.
-North Las Vegas, Henderson, Boulder City and some colleges have their own police departments.
+North Las Vegas, Henderson, Boulder City, Mesquite, UNLV and CCSD have their own police departments.